drhegedus/AndorUnity/Desktop/f2019-hexanome-03/README.md

 ## Limitations

 - A multiplayer (co-op) game only works out of the box on devices over the same network. (including VPN)
+- This game was a work in progress, yet it still shows substantial work on the part of the contributers.
+This is why I found it to be worthy of sharing.

 ## Setup

 ### Prerequisites
+- Was run on Unity 2019.3.9f1 (any newer version may need to be updated).
+MacOSX
+- As mentioned before, co-op players must be on the same WIFI network.

 ### Installation
+- Code can be found in the Andor > Assets > Scripts directory.
+A build has also been included under Andor.app
+- Download Unity found here: https://unity3d.com/get-unity/download/archive?_ga=2.36252515.216914461.1588525593-2119857797.1580925567
+  Make sure to download the Unity 2019.3.9 on released Apr 8, 2020.